Recedivies/Coffeengo/README.md

 5. Run: `heroku stack:set container` so Heroku knows this is a containerized application
 6. Run: `heroku addons:create heroku-postgresql:hobby-dev` which creates the postgres add-on for Heroku
+7. Run: `heroku addons:create heroku-redis:hobby-dev` which creates the redis add-on for Heroku
-7. Deploy app by running: `git push heroku master/main`,
+8. Deploy app by running: `git push heroku master/main`,
     _or_ manually in Heroku dashboard
     _or_ by pushing to your github repository, having Automatic Deploys set up
-8. Go to `<app name>.herokuapp.com` to see the published website.
+9. Go to `<app name>.herokuapp.com` to see the published website.

 ### Run commands in Heroku: